 All this leads me to the reason for posting this article.
 After searching around for a while for a better solution I finally found one I’m happy with so I thought I’d share it.

-Here are links to the two racks featured in this article.
+This is a link to the racks featured in this post.

 The audio tape cassette storage solution I found is a purpose made wooden rack that can hold 60 cassettes in their boxes.
-They’re manufactured by a company in Germany called ‘Protected’ and are available for sale on Amazon.
-They cost £25.90 and as far as I can see they ship all over Europe for a flat £9.90 fee.
-I initially bought three and still only paid £9.90 shipping in total.
-Speaking of which delivery took less than a week by DHL.
+It’s manufactured by a company in Germany called ‘Protected’ and are available for sale on .
+Delivery took less than a week by DHL.

 The racks came individually packaged.
 Opening the cardboard box (carefully to avoid cutting into it) revealed the nicely bubble-wrapped rack inside.

 All three of mine arrived in great shape.
 I must admit I was a little wary about ordering at first as I wasn’t sure if these were getting knocked together in someone’s garden shed.
 There is only one (poor) photo on the Amazon website and precious little info provided.
 However I was very pleased to discover a high standard of both manufacture and finish.

 The racks are constructed from solid strips of pine wood and the back panel is made of plywood.
 All the strips of wood forming the slots are perfectly aligned and fit perfectly flush.
 There are no sharp edges or splinters to worry about as everything has been sanded smooth and edges rounded off.
 The back is a little rough but once in use you’re never going to see or touch it again.